Welcome ....

 The mandate of the APRM is to encourage participating Member States in ensuring that their policies and practices conform to the agreed political, economic and corporate governance values, codes and standards, and that mutually agreed objectives in socio-economic development contained in the New Partnership for African's Development (NEPAD) are achieved.

-The APRM is built upon the following four pillars:
+The Pillars of the APRM are built upon the following four pillars:

 1. Political and Democratic Governance,